Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 • folks who are in the later stages of eating disorder treatment

-Although this book is better than some at expanding the body image discussion past cis, white, straight size, abled bodies, the fact that it is more than likely aimed at this audience (rather than the marginalized bodies it briefly focuses on) it is one of the limitations of the book.
+Although this book is better than some at expanding the body image discussion past cis, white, straight size, abled bodies, the fact that it is more than likely aimed at this audience (rather than the marginalized bodies it briefly focuses on) is one of the limitations of the book.

 Are you curious to learn more about the authors of this book and their perspective on body image?